 Copper is distinguished by its colour… that glint of pink, bordering on beige, bordering on orange.
-It has some other interesting characteristics, too.

 - It is an excellent conductor of heat and electricity.
 That is why it is used in electrical wires, and for cooking pots.

 - It doesn’t spark.
 In industries where flammable materials are nearby, non-sparking bronze tools are used instead of iron or steel ones.

 - It does not corrode easily.
 This makes it a safe metal to use to carry our domestic piped water.